 - Unsweetened shredded coconut: adds a little texture.
 Make sure not to use desiccated coconut as it lacks moisture and may have a dryer mouth-feel in the cake.

 - Cinnamon, nutmeg and ginger: give this favorite cake recipe the warm spices expected in this gluten-free carrot cake.
+Feel free to use a larger amount of cinnamon or only a little bit if you prefer.

 - Chopped nuts: make a great add-in.
 I used pecans but you can also substitute in walnuts, sliced almonds, pistachios, or any nuts you like.